TheRobBrennan/demo-nextjs-keycloak/WALKTHROUGH.md

    - Roles: `researcher`
    - Use this account to test researcher-specific features

-## 1. Initial Keycloak Setup
+## 2. Initial Access

-First, let's verify and complete the Keycloak configuration:

-1. Access Keycloak admin console at https://tdr-keycloak.loca.lt/admin
-   - Username: `admin`
-   - Password: `admin`

-2. Select the "tdr" realm from the dropdown in the top-left corner

-3. Verify/Create roles:
-   - Go to "Roles" in the left sidebar
-   - Check if `system-admin` and `researcher` roles exist
-   - If either is missing:
-     * Click "Create role"
-     * Name: `system-admin` or `researcher`
-     * Description: (optional) "System Administrator Role" or "Researcher Role"
-     * Click "Save"

-4. Create a test user:
-   - Go to "Users" → "Add user"
-   - Username: `testuser`
-   - Email: `test@example.com`
-   - First Name: `Test`
-   - Last Name: `User`
-   - Click "Create"

-5. Set user password:
-   - Go to "Credentials" tab
-   - Set password: `password123`
-   - Disable "Temporary" toggle
-   - Click "Save"

-6. Assign roles:
-   - Go to "Role mappings" tab
-   - Add both `system-admin` and `researcher` roles
+When you run `npm run demo`, the script will:
+1. Start the Docker containers
+2. Create secure tunnels and display their URLs
+3. Configure Keycloak automatically
+4. Start the Next.js application

+Take note of the URLs displayed in your console - they will be unique for each session.

-## 2. Testing Authentication Flow
+## 3. Testing Authentication Flow

-1. Visit the Next.js app at https://tdr-nextjs.loca.lt
+1. Visit the Next.js app URL shown in your console

 2. Click "Signin with keycloak"
    - You should be redirected to Keycloak login
-   - Login with testuser/password123
+   - Login with either `sysadmin/sysadmin` or `researcher/researcher`

 3. After successful login, you should see:
    - Your username
    - Your assigned roles
-   - Links to admin and researcher sections
+   - Links to role-specific sections

-## 3. Testing Role-Based Access
+## 4. Testing Role-Based Access

-1. Test Admin Access:
-   - Click "Go to Admin Dashboard"
+1. Login as System Administrator (`sysadmin/sysadmin`)
-   - You should have access because of the `system-admin` role
+   - You should see the "Admin Dashboard" link
-   - Remove the `system-admin` role in Keycloak and try again
-   - You should be redirected away
+   - Click it to access admin-only features

-2. Test Researcher Access:
+2. Logout and login as Researcher (`researcher/researcher`)
-   - Click "Upload Research Files"
+   - You should see the "Upload Research Files" link
-   - Try uploading some test files
+   - Click it to access researcher-only features

+## 5. Troubleshooting

+If you encounter issues:

+1. Check the console output for the correct URLs
+2. Ensure cloudflared is running properly
+3. Wait a few moments for the tunnels to stabilize
+4. If needed, restart the demo with `npm run demo:build`

+## 6. Cleanup

+When you're done:
+1. Press Ctrl+C to stop the application
+2. The script will automatically:
-   - Files will be saved in the `uploads/[username]` directory
+   - Stop the tunnels
+   - Shut down Docker containers
+   - Clean up temporary files

-## 4. Testing Authentication Features
+## 7. Testing Authentication Features

 1. Test Session Management:
    ```typescript:src/components/SessionGuard.tsx